Please note that Tapas no longer supports Internet Explorer.

 "Just okay?"

-"Well, I suppose.
+She nodded.
+“I guess that makes sense.
 I never particularly enjoyed school myself.
 Did you make any new friends?"

-"I—," I was about to tell mum about Jake, but then I realised that I had only known him for a day.
-I knew nothing about him, his personality, or how well he did in school.
-For all I know, he could be some druggy who smokes and gambles, and wastes his money at the local pub.
+"I—," I was about to tell mum about Jake, but I stopped myself short.
+I’d known him for less than a day.
+I didn’t know much about his personality – other than that he was generous and witty – or how well he did in school.

 "Already?"
 She frowned.
-"Okay, then.
-Let me know if you need any help."
+"Let me know if you need any help."

 "Thanks, Mum."

-I know.
-But Mr. Martin could have spared us.
+He could have spared us.

 LOL.
-Listen, can you call?
+Listen, can u call?

 I sighed, and as much as I really wanted to talk to Yasmine, I had too much homework to do.
 And I already knew how this conversation was going to turn.
 She was going to question me about Jake.
-So not happening.
+Not happening.
 I felt guilt churn in my stomach as I made up a believable excuse.

 Oh, okay that's fine.
 See you tomorrow.